openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 Group items with aggregate functions are not automatically recalculated into the future when the time series for child items are updated.
 Therefore, the `SUM` function mentioned above will only work for the current price.
-Calculation of future total prices can be achieved with a rule (in this example file-based using Rule Builder):
+Calculation of future total prices can be achieved with a rule:

 :::: tabs

 ::: tab JavaScript

+In this example file-based using Rule Builder:

 ```javascript
 rules.when()